Sorry, this program is not available for local students.

 Please contact Info Corner to discuss other study options.

 Sorry, this program is not available for international students intending to study on a student visa.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

 Melbourne City or online via OUA

-In this new program, you will develop the knowledge, adaptable analytical skills and financial decision-making abilities required to work as a professional financial planner and in the finance sector.
+In this program you will develop the knowledge, adaptable analytical skills and financial decision-making abilities required to work as a professional financial planner and in the finance sector.

 The program is designed to equip you with the financial planning skills required to provide professional advice in a range of areas and relating to personal planning, taxation, estate planning, superannuation, insurance and investment planning.

 Financial planners are increasingly working together in a wide range of areas to provide financial advice in existing business models but in this program you will also develop the skills required to provide service that adds clear value for clients.